These vegan almond butter cookies are soft and thick, loaded with almond butter flavor and topped with melted vegan chocolate.

 - 1 tsp Baking Powder

-- Add the sugar and butter to the bowl of an electric stand mixer and cream them together.
-Add in the almond butter and vanilla and mix in.
+- Add the vegan butter and white granulated sugar to the bowl of your stand mixer and cream them together until smooth.
+Add in the almond butter and vanilla extract and mix in.

-- Add the flour, baking soda, baking powder and salt to the wet ingredients and mix in by hand (don’t use the electric mixer for this part).
+- Add the flour, baking soda, baking powder and salt to a separate bowl and mix together.
+Then add the dry ingredients in with the wet ingredients and mix in by hand (don't use the electric mixer for this part).

 - Try rolling some of the cookie dough into a ball, if your dough is too crumbly to roll into a ball then add a tablespoon of soy milk and try again.
 I did not need any added soy milk at all, but I used a natural variety of almond butter (where the oil separates and sits on the top and then you mix it in very well before using) so if you use a version that is much less oily it could be that you’ll need a little soy milk.
 But only use it if you have to.